Skip to Main Content

 1.4 Assessing deviations from expected frequencies using the Chi Squared Goodness of Fit test

-The outcomes shown in Table 3 might cause us to expect that the coin was loaded because there were more heads than we expected.
+The outcomes shown in Table 3 might cause us to expect that the coin was loaded (or ‘trick’) because there were more heads than we expected.
 However, as we learned last semester, it is common to observe small deviations from what we expect due to chance variation.
-So we should not be surprised to observe an outcome of 46 heads and 41 tails even if the coin were not loaded.
-If the deviation from the expected frequency were a lot greater (for example 61 heads and 26 tails), we might suspect that something unusual was going on.
+So, we should not be surprised to observe an outcome of 46 heads and 41 tails even if the coin were not loaded.
+If the deviation from the expected frequency were a lot greater (for example 61 heads and 26 tails), then we might suspect that something unusual was going on.

-We can assess the significance of the deviation from expected by calculating a statistic called chi squared (χ2).
-The chi squared statistic is calculated using the following formula:
+We can assess the significance of the deviation from expected by calculating a statistic called chi-squared (χ2).
+The chi-squared statistic is calculated using the following formula:

 χ2 =